What if Republicans had a party and Trump wasn’t there?

 “If Crenshaw were to run for president,” said Esteven Lopez, 17, of Texas.
 “I’d have a hard time deciding between him and Trump.”

 The two-term congressman is both Trumpy and not.
 He criticized Trump before he was elected but voted against both impeachments.
 He spoke at the 2020 convention, but made waves by not mentioning Trump’s name once.
 In December, after Trump lost, Crenshaw was one of 126 Republicans who signed an amicus brief supporting a lawsuit that aimed to delay certification of presidential election results in certain, strategically important states that President Biden won — tantamount to co-signing Trump’s false narrative that Democrats had cheated.
 (The U.S. Supreme Court snuffed out that legal challenge.)
-However, when 147 Republican members of Congress later voted against certifying Biden’s winto, Crenshaw was not one of them.
-Recently, the Texas congressman was overheard at a fundraiser telling the audience to “not kid yourself” into thinking that election fraud was why Trump lost the election.
+However, when 147 Republican members of Congress later voted against certifying Biden’s win, Crenshaw was not one of them.
+Recently, the Texas congressman told a fundraiser audience to not “kid yourself” into thinking that election fraud was the reason Trump lost the election.

 Naturally, a Republican who refuses to be completely loyal to the party’s loyalty-obsessed leader is bound to face some blowback.
-When the speaker list for this youth conference became public, for example, the website Big League Politics, a far-right, conspiracy theory loving, website accused the congressman of hosting a “Never Trumper” RINO (Republican in Name Only) fest.
+When the speaker list for this youth conference became public, for example, the Big League Politics, a far-right, conspiracy theory-loving website, accused the congressman of hosting a “Never Trumper” RINO (Republican in Name Only) fest.

 “I dismiss these people,” Crenshaw said of such critics.
 “And I think they’re stupid.”